melex750/returbot/README.md

 <br><br>

 More info available [here](https://colobot.info/forum/showthread.php?tid=949&pid=8033).
-Mind that description there was not updated since release of version 0.0.09c, though.
+Mind that description there was not updated since release of version 0.0.09c.